Come to a Night of Healing and Hope in Venice

-VENICE — Come to The Night of Hope and Healing on Feb.
+Come to The Night of Hope and Healing on Thursday, Feb.
 6 in Venice to benefit the Child Protection Agency.

-The event is one of the fastest-growing fundraising events in South County
+The event is one of the fastest-growing fundraising events in south Sarasota County.

 Night of Hope and Healing has continued to grow and become an event that the community eagerly awaits each year.